prince98batra/testrepo/maven_SOP.md

   [DEBUG] [INFO] BUILD SUCCESS
   ```

-- **Purpose:**
+- **Purpose:** Shows detailed logs for the entire build process.
-  This command shows detailed information about what Maven is doing during the build.
-It helps you understand what’s happening behind the scenes.

-- **When to Use:**
+- **When to Use:** When builds fail and you need more context for debugging.
-  Use this when your build fails or behaves unexpectedly.
-The detailed logs will help you find the problem.

 ---